telefonicaid/lwm2m-node-lib/README.md

 ### Client features

+#### Configuration
+The LWM2M Client library has to be configured before any interaction with the remote LWM2M server.
+This configuration is done through the use of the `init()` function.
+This function takes a configuration object (can be the same one passed to the server), that has a `client` attribute with the configuraiton for the client (as described in the configuration section).
+Failing to do so may lead to unexpected results.

 #### Registration
 Before making any interaction with a Lightweight M2M server, a client must register to it.
 This registration can be done with the following function:
 ```